marcoverl/CVUserGuide/source/Registration.rst

-   These rules apply to users willing to be member of an INFN project, but also to users who want to join a Physics Dept. related project using a 10.64.x.0/24 network (since this is a INFN network).
+   These rules apply to users willing to be member of an INFN project, but also to users who want to join a Unipd Physics Dept. related project using a 10.64.x.0/24 network (since this is a INFN network).

 Apply for an account
 --------------------

+QUI
 The registration procedure in the cloud is managed through the Horizon Openstack web service interface.